garrandall/popular-music-data/tracks/kiss-me-goodbye-petula-clark.md

   ranking_list: Billboard Hot 100
   start_date: '1968-04-27'
 ---
-We choose it..win or lose it
+We choose it...win or lose it
 Love is never quite the same
-I love you..now Ive lost you
+I love you...now Ive lost you
-Dont feel bad..your not too late
+Dont feel bad...your not too late

 So kiss me goodbye
 And I'll try not to cry